worblehat/FredIRC/doc/source/index.rst

 Wishlist
 ++++++++

+* More commands (e.g. KICK, TOPIC,...)
+* Querying user modes for other users
 * Advanced logging of chat histories
 * Allow multiple IRCClient instances and/or to re-run a terminated IRCClient
 * SSL-support